dcernst/dcernst.github.io/teaching/mat136f15/homework.md

    2. Compute the value of $\displaystyle \int_0^1 x^2-4x\ dx$ using a limit of Riemann sums and right endpoints.

 <!--
-- **Daily Homework 36:** Complete Problems 228-232 in [Differential Calculus](http://teaching.danaernst.com/files/fall2014/mat136/DifferentialCalculus-JIBLM.pdf) (PDF).
-(Due Monday, November 17)
-- **Daily Homework 37:** Complete Problems 233-236 in [Differential Calculus](http://teaching.danaernst.com/files/fall2014/mat136/DifferentialCalculus-JIBLM.pdf) (PDF).
-(Due Wednesday, November 19)
+Rewrite the following to split up FTC1 vs FTC2
-- **Daily Homework 38:** Complete Exercises 5.6.5(5) and 5.6.6 in Section 5.6 of *Calculus I Lecture Notes*.
-In addition, complete exercises 17-19, 35, plus any 4 more from Section 5.8 of *Calculus I Lecture Notes*.
-(Due Thursday, November 20)
+- **Daily Homework 37:** 230-233, 235-236...Complete Exercises 5.6.5(5) and 5.6.6 in Section 5.6 of *Calculus I Lecture Notes*.
+In addition, complete exercises 17-19, 35 from Section 5.8 of *Calculus I Lecture Notes*.
+(Due Wednesday, December 2)

 - **Daily Homework 39:** Complete Exercises 5.7.5 (replace $\sinh(x)$ with $\sin(x)$ on part 4), 5.7.7, 5.7.10, 5.7.11 in Section 5.7 of *Calculus I Lecture Notes*.
 (Due Friday, November 21)
 - **Daily Homework 40:** Complete corresponding problems on WeBWorK.
 Be sure to also complete the problems on paper as we will be presenting the problems on Wednesday.
 (Due by 9:10am on Thursday, December 4)
 -->